 The Buyer shall pay the hammer price together with a premium thereon.
-For General Sales the premium will be 17.5% up to £50,000 and 10% thereafter + VAT at the appropriate rate.
-For Fine Art & Antiques Sales and Vintage Clothing the premium will be 19.5% up to £50,000 and 10% thereafter + VAT at the appropriate rate. for Wine sales the premium will be 10% + VAT at the appropriate rate.
+For all sales the premium will be 21% up to £50,000 and 10% thereafter + VAT at the appropriate rate.

 (*) indicates that VAT at the current standard rate is payable by the purchaser on the hammer price as well as being an element in the buyer's premium.
 This imposition of VAT is likely to be because the seller is registered for VAT within the European Union and is not operating the Dealers Margin Scheme or because VAT is due at 20% on importation into the UK.
 The double symbol (**) indicates that the lot has been imported from outside the European Union and the present position is that these lots are liable to a reduced rate of VAT (5%) on the gross lot price (i.e. both the hammer price and the buyer's premium).
 Lots which appear without either of the above symbols indicate that no VAT is payable on the hammer price.
 This is because such lots are sold using the Auctioneers' Margin Scheme and it should be noted that the VAT included within the Premium is not recoverable as input tax.